pixelatedbrian/beautiful-jekyll/_posts/2018-04-15-Toxic-Comments-EDA-Retrospective.md

 <img src="/img/words_per_comment.png" width="800" align="middle">
 </p>

-###### Words per Comment: (redo this graph) _One of the most basic things to look at was to see if there was a difference in length between toxic comments and normal comments.
+###### Words per Comment: _One of the most basic things to look at was to see if there was a difference in length between toxic comments and normal comments.
 Because it's an exponential distribution a log transformation was also evaluated also._

 <p align="center">
 <img src="/img/log10_words_per_comment.png" width="800" align="middle">
 </p>

-###### Log10 Words per Comment: (redo this graph)
+###### Log10 Words per Comment: The sawtooth patterns on the left sides of the plots is due to integer values having a log transformation applied.

 ### "Repetition"

 Anecdotally toxic comments sometimes had some extreme data in which a certain comment was copy and pasted hundreds of times until the message buffer was maxed out.
 Initially I discovered this during data pipeline related operations and initial EDA with term frequency.
 Namely because oddly spelled words would end up being in the top 10 non-stop words of a toxic class.
-One of those examples was "mothjer" which is covered nicely by a fellow Kaggler [here warning: offensive words](https://www.kaggle.com/fcostartistican/don-t-mess-with-my-mothjer/notebook) This "mothjer" extreme data was a result of a person writing "YOU ARE A MOTHJER ETC ETC!"
-304 times in one message.
+One of those examples was "mothjer" which is covered nicely by a fellow Kaggler [here warning: offensive words]

 <p align="center">
 <img src="/img/repetition.png" width="800" align="middle">
 </p>

 ###### `Formula is: 1 - (# of unique words / # of all words)` 0 is the value of comments that are totally unique, near 1 would be totally repetitive.
-These seem to be distorting the plot so drop those for the next plot.
+The zero values distort the plot so those are dropped in the next plot.
 There is a decent bump in uniqueness for toxic comments.

 <p align="center">
 <img src="/img/crop_repetition.png" width="800" align="middle">